Integralist/Sainsbury-Scraper/README.md

 }
 ```

-If the code needs to be made more *reusable*, then we could also look to inject the Array of 'filters' rather than hardcode them.
+If the code needs to be made more *reusable*, then we could also look to inject the 'filters' rather than hardcode them.
 This would allow the package to be reused on different page types.

 > Note:
 > I use a multitude of filters such as `h1`, `.pricePerUnit`, `productText` and `productDataItemHeader`.

+## Commit History

+For the purposes of this quick test project I was committing straight to master (which in the real-world is a big no-no).
+At the BBC we have a specific git workflow for how we merge our PRs.
+Effectively we squash/rebase before cherry picking, while referencing issues/PRs allows us to close them dynamically upon push to master).
+[I've documented the workflow here](http://www.integralist.co.uk/posts/github-workflow.html))

 ## Additional comments